durandaltheta/sthread/README.md

 `st::fiber::parent()`: return a copy of the parent `st::fiber` (or the root `st::fiber` if there is no parent) `st::fiber::root()`: return a copy of the root `st::fiber` at the top of the family tree

-Additionally, the `FUNCTOR` executing inside an `st::fiber` can get the same information by calling these static functions:
+Additionally, the `OBJECT` executing inside an `st::fiber` can get a copy of it's associated `st::fiber` by calling this static function:
-`st::fiber::local::self()`: return a copy of the `st::fiber` running on the calling thread `st::fiber::local::parent()`: return a copy of the parent `st::fiber` (or the root `st::fiber` if there is no parent) of the `st::fiber` running on the calling thread
+`st::fiber::self()`: return a copy of the `st::fiber` currently running on the calling thread
-`st::fiber::local::root()`: return a copy of the root `st::fiber` at the top of the family tree on the current thread

 `st::fiber`s running as children of a parent `st::fiber` will suspend themselves to allow for their sibling `st::fiber`s to run after they have processed an `st::message` or executed some `st::fiber::schedule()`ed code.